emacsmirror/universal-sidecar/README.md

 ## Org Mode Citations Section [![MELPA](https://melpa.org/packages/org-cite-sidecar-badge.svg)](https://melpa.org/#/org-cite-sidecar)

+**Notice:** This package is now deprectated and will be removed from MELPA around 18 March 2024.
+Please use [`org-cite-overlay-sidecar`](https://git.sr.ht/~swflint/org-cite-overlay) in its place, which does roughly the same thing, but in a more flexible way, and can utilize information from the `org-cite-overlay` package (same URL).

 This package can be used to show an Org-Mode document's citations in `universal-sidecar`.
 This is done through the use of `citeproc` and can be shown quite flexibly.
 A minimum configuration is as follows: